 If you are worried a manufacturer or retailer will say you were at fault, work with a product liability lawyer as soon as possible.
 Your attorney will prepare a strong case against the defendant as well as prepare to mitigate any allegations of your own liability.

 Product liability cases are typically more complex than a standard personal injury claim.
 You will need to uncover evidence of what was wrong with the product, which is not an easy task.
 This is why it is best to speak with a product liability lawyer as soon as possible.

-Our team at Oronoz & Ericsson Injury Lawyers will thoroughly research the product and investigate your specific circumstances.
+Our team at Oronoz & Ericsson, LLC will thoroughly research the product and investigate your specific circumstances.
 To gather all relevant evidence regarding the product and its defect, we may recommend filing a lawsuit against the manufacturer, distributor, or retailer.
 These businesses will have various records we must demand access to.

 We also may recommend hiring one or more experts.
 An industry expert also will investigate the evidence regarding the product that caused you harm and provide an opinion regarding the manufacturing, design, or warning defect.